WhineyMonkey10/SuggestionBot/README.md

 # SuggestionBot
-Mainly made for HotGens, however you can customise the code to how you want.
+Suggestion bot originialy made for HotGens, however you can use makeConfig.sh to configure it to how you like.